ua0003/GMTJPemailer1/README.md

 In Search Directories enter:

 The include paths provided by the previous statements.
-Also include the directory that you put Cereal in.
+Also, include the directory that you put Cereal in.

 Finally, load the GMTJPemailer1.cpp file into Code::Blocks and press Build.

 ## DESIGN
 ### Overview
 Conceptually I started working on this project with the thought that C++ was VERY similar to Python...which was ridiculously naive of me.
-With that in mind the program was written in one file instead of separating things out into separate source and header files.
-I never would have conceived of the idea of putting things in separate files to be compiled together later.
-Now, however I understand this would have made sense and would have made finding things in my code easier.
-Additionally, by the end of the project I came to the realization that I had written most of the code in C with a few interjections of C++ and writing more of it in C++ would have probably made my life easier.
+With that in mind, the program was written in one file instead of separating things out into separate source and header files.
+I  would never have conceived of the idea of putting things in separate files to be compiled together later before starting this project.
+Now, however, I understand this would have made sense and made finding things in my code easier.
+Additionally, by the end of the project, I came to the realization that I had written most of the code in C with a few interjections of C++ and writing more of it in C++ would have made my life easier.

+This being a command line email program it needed to be reasonably simple to use, otherwise why not just use a browser?
+Also, security was of importance, as a result having the user's password masked and stored in a binary file as opposed to a text file was a priority.

 ### The Code
 #### Organization